contact-us twitter arrow-right arrow-down search facebook map email close arrow-left arrow-up translate watermark

 The government inspector frequently reported dirty conditions at the school!

 Rev. Peter Potter was given the job of managing the school in 1891 – he brought about much needed improvements.
-In 1900 the Board of School Managers appointed a new school master, Mr. Horatio S. Hawley.
-Mrs James was the sewing mistress, Miss Cissy James the assistant and Charles Bevan was the monitor!
+In 1900 the Board of School Managers appointed a new school master, Mr Horatio S Hawley.
+Mrs James was the sewing mistress, Miss Cissy James the assistant and Mr Charles Bevan was the monitor!

 Bishopston, like the rest of Gower, was completely rural, it consisted mainly of lowly paid farm workers.
 This meant children were often kept at home to help with planting in Spring and harvesting in Autumn.
 Attendance would drop drastically – unless an inspector was due to show up!